alcinocunha/alcinocunha.github.io/index.md

 ## News

+| *08/01/20* | Together with Charles Lesire and Michael Fisher I will chair a workshop about *Quality and Reliability Assessment of Robotic Software Architectures and Components* at [ICRA 2020](https://www.icra2020.org).
+More details coming soon!
 | *10/12/19* | My student Bruno Cancelinha successfully defended his MSc dissertation about developing a new analysis backend to our [Electrum](http://haslab.github.io/Electrum/) framework using the [LTSmin](https://ltsmin.utwente.nl) model checker.
 | *23/11/19* | My student Chong Liu is heading to [SETTA'19](http://www4.comp.polyu.edu.hk/~csguannan/setta19/), where she will present our paper [Simplifying the Analysis of Software Design Variants with a Colorful Alloy](https://doi.org/10.1007/978-3-030-35540-1_3). |
 | *01/11/19* | I've just joined the PC of the [First International Workshop on Engineering Resilient Robot Software Systems](https://www.erross.org).
 The paper submission deadline is December 18th! |